Title V Maternal and Child Health Block Grant

 California Title V Block Grant Application/Report

 Prior to submitting California’s Title V Annual Application/Report, the public is invited to provide comment on an abridged draft.
 This stakeholder input ensures that the MCAH Program is responsive to the needs of California’s diverse population.
-The period to provide comment to the current draft document is currently open until May 29, 2015.
-Please email your comments to CaliforniaTitleV@cdph.ca.gov to receive alerts for future updates or unsubscribe.
+The period to provide comment to the current draft document is closed.
+Please contact CaliforniaTitleV@cdph.ca.gov to receive alerts for future updates or unsubscribe.

 Guiding Frameworks for the MCAH Program